gungfebrian/MoveIT/README.md

-# MoveIt 🏋️
+# MoveIt

-AI-powered fitness tracking app with real-time pose detection for counting exercises like pull-ups and push-ups.
+AI-powered fitness tracking app with real-time pose detection for counting exercises like pull ups and push ups.

 ## Features